 As a blogger, your pay can vary widely.
 Beginning bloggers often make only a few dollars a month from advertisements until they’re able to grow their audience.
 Experienced full-time bloggers can make over six figures per year.
 Here are our top tips to make money blogging.

-You must blog topics from a profitable niche to make money.
+You must blog about topics in a profitable niche to make money.
 For example, personal finance blogs often make good money, while other topics might be more of a side hustle.

 You don’t need much work experience to become a flea market flipper, but you should have good people skills.
 You’ll be able to make more money if you can negotiate with both sellers and buyers.